 Email digital copies to:

 - CCWC Grant “Buddy” – A Grant Buddy will be assigned to the grant awardees as a liaison to enhance communication.
-Please respond in a timely way to emails from your grant buddy.
+Please respond in a timely fashion to emails from your grant buddy.

 More resources on funding for nonprofits: